 Guess what?
 Because it’s a semi-regional carrier, nearly all of Alaska’s flights are non-stop and relatively short.
 You can travel from Seattle to three San Francisco-area airports for just 15,000 Avios points round-trip.
 Other destinations may be as low as 9,000 points round-trip.
 And every Hawaiian Island can be reached for only 25,000 points round-trip.
 These are typically lower than other carriers’ award prices, and the British Airways credit card also awards more points for every dollar.
 But, award costs climb quickly if you need to make a connection.

-Whenever possible I save my Alaska miles for travel on other partners (like Emirates) and use Avios when I need to book on Alaska.
+Whenever possible I save my Alaska miles for travel on other partners (like Cathay Pacific) and use Avios when I need to book on Alaska.
 When I do use my Alaska miles, I find Alaska Airlines doesn’t have the best award availability calendar, so I’ll usually start any search on American Airlines — AA.com — to get my bearings.
+Any award travel on Alaska Airlines you can find available on the American Airlines website should also be bookable through other partners.
 But I think Alaska does a better job of finding the extra connecting flights sometimes necessary to get to my destination.

 There’s even a kind of trick when you book an award ticket with Avios points.
 For whatever reason, award tickets remain eligible for an upgrade if you also have elite status with Mileage Plan.
 It takes some effort sometimes to get your BA Executive Club number replaced with your Mileage Plan number (for whatever reason the names on my accounts don’t match) but I’ve been successful at scoring an upgrade more than once.
 And the upgraded ticket earns more miles!